PacktPublishing/R-Data-Structures-and-Algorithms/README.md

   Statement upon condition is true
 }
 ```
-Please follow through the hardware and software requirements provided with this book.
-The reader must have a decent knowledge of R programming.
-[Click here](https://www.packtpub.com/sites/default/files/downloads/RDataStructuresandAlgorithms_ColorImages.pdf) to get the colored images.

 You will need a good understanding of R or another programming language.
 Preliminary experience of programming and data analysis will be helpful as well.
 You will need to appreciate algorithms that can be applied in scale to build applications.